develoser/develoser.github.io/resume.md

 <p>At DealerX I fulfilled one of my career dreams: <strong>Remote Work</strong> on an US based company.
 Besides that, they ask me to bring my experience on what I really love to do: JavaScript FTW! plus gave me the lead of experimental QA processes for an Edge-Analytics-Tool powered by several Amazon Services.</p>

-<p>It's being an amazing experience, a mindset change, since moved to the dragon's cave (Backend).</p>
+<p>I was quickly moved to the BackEnd team and it's being an amazing experience, a mindset change, moved to the dragon's cave 🐉</p>

 <p>Discovered from first hand the benefits of the cloud, working with cutting-edge technologies like Google Cloud and Amazon Web Services.</p>

 <p>Every single piece of code has its own set of unit and integration testing, which allowed us to easily "taste" different approaches of architecture.
-Since the modules were no tied to any specific environment, we sometimes switched the code from be running over restify server to later as microservices using AWS Lambda + AWS API Gateway.</p>
+Since the modules were no tied to any specific environment, we sometimes switched the code from be running over restify server to later as microservices using AWS Lambda + AWS API Gateway or lately as AWS Batch Job.</p>

 <p>Led by the better architecture for current issues, I have implemented solutions using different languages like pure JavaScript with ES5, ES6, TypeScript, JSX and Python, being this one the perfect complement in my latest adventure: <i>Dynamic Advertising</i>.</p>

-<p>Right now I'm in charge (among other things) of the creation of Dynamic Advertisement for Automotive Inventories using Google AdWords and Micorsoft Bing APIs everything handled by AWS Services.
+<p>Right now I'm in charge (among other things) of the creation of Dynamic Advertisement for Automotive Inventories using Google AdWords and Facebook Business/Marketing API, everything handled by AWS and Magic. 🧙
 </p>

 <div class="skills-img-container">